mp3il/bluesnap-ios/README.md

 BSInputLine is a UIView that holds a label, text field and optional image; you can customize almost every part of it.
 ###BSCcInputLine
 BSCcInputLine is a UIView that holds the credit card fields (Cc number, expiration date and CVV); besides a cool look & feel it also handles its own validations and submits the secured data it BlueSnap server, so that your application does not have to handle it.

+# Apple Pay integration
+Accepting payments with apple pay using Bluesnap iOS SDK is easy, you don't need to deal with encrypted credit card details or any sensitive information in your server side.
+The SDK checkout screen includes an Apple Pay button that will be displayed if the device supports apple pay.
+In order to enable it in your app few steps has to be taken.

+1. Obtain an Apple Merchant ID using the Apple Developer Website, you'll find it under the Registering a Merchant ID page.
+2. Download a CSR from bluesnap
+3. Generate a certificate with that CSR and upload it to BlueSnap
+4. Enable apple pay Capabilities in Xcode project settings
+5. Select the Merchant ID that you created in Apple Dashboard
+6. Pass your Merchant ID to BlueSnap SDK by calling:

+    `    BlueSnapSDK.setApplePayMerchantIdentifier(merchantId: "merchant.com.example")`

+After a user complete the checkout and pays with apple pay the SDK will call your completion callback, with the PaymentRequest containing the result of the purchase.

+Calling paymentRequest.getResultPaymentDetails() will return a BSResultApplePayDetails that can be used to complete the transaction in your server.
+You'll find a sample of this kind of HTTP call in DemoTransactions.swift, you should implement those calls in your server.

 #Sample App - explained

 The sample app shows the various stages you need to implement (everything is in class ViewController):